srlasher/pdstools/Home.md

 Tooling is both in R and Python although currently not everything is available in both languages.

+# CDH Graph Gallery

+Examples of useful graphs to get insights into CDH using data from the Pega platform.

 # R Reference

 [ADM Datamart Examples](https://pegasystems.github.io/cdh-datascientist-tools/articles/adm-datamart.html)